forrestxu123/Android-Framework-System-Design/reliability/relaibility.md

   The server component responsible for collecting and managing issues from devices with the TikTok app installed.
 It includes essential services such as ANR Service, Crash Service, Dashboard Service, Monitoring & Alerting Service, interacting with devices to ensure a seamless process.

 - **TikTok Reliability Client:**
-  Devices equipped with TikTok Reliability Client support monitoring of the app's reliability in the production environment.
-Additionally, they play a crucial role in assisting in identifying and resolving issues during the app's early stages in the development and testing phases.
+  Devices installed with TikTok Reliability Client support monitoring of the app's reliability in the production environment.
+They also used for finding, locating and resolving issues during the app's early stages in the development and testing phases.

 - **PlayStore Server with TikTok Android App Bundle:**
   The server responsible for distributing the TikTok app to users through the Play Store.
 It includes the TikTok Android App Bundle, which may consist of on-demand modules for independent upgrading, contributing to a flexible and efficient app deployment process automaticlaly.